yanwu2014/scTHS-Seq-processing/README.md

 # scTHS-Seq-processing
 Scripts for generating a peaks by cells chromatin accessibility matrix from the scTHS-Seq method.
-See the following publication (https://www.nature.com/articles/nbt.4038) for a description of the experimental methodology
+See the following [publication] (https://www.nature.com/articles/nbt.4038) for a description of the experimental methodology

 ## Required packages
 These scripts require python2.7 and an R version >= 3.4

 For the python scripts install:
-* pysam(https://pysam.readthedocs.io/en/latest/) with `pip install pysam --user`
+* [pysam](https://pysam.readthedocs.io/en/latest/) with `pip install pysam --user`

 For the R scripts install:
-* devtools(https://cran.r-project.org/web/packages/devtools/index.html) with `install.packages("devtools")`
+* [devtools](https://cran.r-project.org/web/packages/devtools/index.html) with `install.packages("devtools")`
-* A custom version of the Kharchenko lab spp(https://github.com/hms-dbmi/spp) using `devtools::install_github('yanwu2014/spp', build_vignettes = FALSE)`
+* A custom version of the Kharchenko lab [spp](https://github.com/hms-dbmi/spp) package using `devtools::install_github('yanwu2014/spp', build_vignettes = FALSE)`
-* Bioconductor(http://www.bioconductor.org/install/), if not already installed, using:\
+* [Bioconductor](http://www.bioconductor.org/install/), if not already installed, using:\
   `source("https://bioconductor.org/biocLite.R")`\
   `biocLite()`
 * GenomicRanges using: `biocLite("GenomicRanges")`